- Exercise is a healthy habit, but it is not required for weight loss. Weight loss is, first and foremost, about what you eat.

 Fill up on nutrient-rich, low-caloric density foods, so you can indulge in an occasional cup of rainbow sherbet and still maintain a calorie deficit.

-At Noom Weight, we designate these low-caloric density items as “green foods” in our green-yellow-red color system.
+At Noom Weight, we designate these low-caloric density items as “green foods” in our green-yellow-orange color system.

 Yellow foods should make up the highest percentage of your diet—things like lean meats and healthy fats.